 The Community College Preparatory Academy Public Charter School (the Charter School), a District of Columbia Not-for-Profit Corporation was incorporated on July 23, 2012, exclusively for educational purposes.
 The Community College Preparatory Academy Public Charter School is in its seventh year of operation as an Adult Charter School.
-The main site is located at 2405 Martin Luther King Jr. Ave., SE, with a larger scaled site (MC Terrell) located at 3301 Wheeler Road, SE.
-The mission of the Charter School is to provide the education and skills development to empower and prepare under-credited adults for post-secondary educational success, viable employment and lifelong learning.
+The main site is located at 2405 Martin Luther King Ave., SE, with a larger scaled site (MC Terrell) located at 3301 Wheeler Road, SE.
+The mission of the Charter School is "to provide the education and skills development to empower and prepare under-credited adults for post-secondary educational success, viable employment and lifelong learning."

-The Charter School's primary sources of support are local appropriations for charter schools from the District of Columbia.
+The Charter School's primary sources of support have remained local appropriations for charter schools from the District of Columbia.
+Additional public funds are received from the Department of Employment Services (DOES) for training under the Human Care Agreement.